skitsanos/unified-llm-client/docs/index.md

 - **Unified Interface**: Interact with multiple LLM providers using a consistent API
 - **Async-First**: Built for high-performance applications with async/await support
-- **Tool/Function Calling**: Consistent interface for tool calling across providers
+- **Tool/Function Calling**: Consistent interface for tool calling across providers, with enhanced support for Claude models
+- **Streaming Support**: Stream responses from OpenAI and Anthropic models for better UX with long responses
 - **Error Handling**: Rich error handling and logging
 - **Type Hinting**: Comprehensive type hints for better IDE support
 - **Local Models**: Support for Ollama to run models locally